Simple and general unitarity conserving numerical real time propagators of time dependent Schr\"odinger equation based on Magnus expansion: Numerical Test

-We also calculated errors in the propagator itself for each case.
-As a reference for the exact result, we used our sixth order method, Eq. (\ref{eq:u6}), calculated with the choice of $\delta t= 0.00610/8=0.0007625$.
+\ We also calculated errors in the propagator itself for each case.
+As a reference for the exact result, we used our sixth order method, eq \ref{eq:u6}, calculated with the choice of $\delta t= 0.00610/8=0.0007625$.
 Then, for each method and choice of time step, we calculated an error defined as follows: \be {\rm error}=\frac{||U_{\rm approx}(t_f)-U_{\rm ref}(t_f)||_F}{||U_{\rm ref}(t_f)||_F}, \nonumber \ee where the subscript F denotes the Frobenius norm defined by $||U||_F = \left(\sum_i\sum_j |U_{ij}|^2\right)^{\frac{1}{2}}$.
 The choice of time steps we tested are listed in Table \ref{table:stepsize}.
+We note that the time steps are in the non-oscillatory ($\omega\delta t \ll 1$ ) and moderately oscillatory regimes ($\omega\delta t = \mathcal{O}(1)$)\cite{Iserlee-ijna24}, where our methods generated from interpolating polynomials are expected to perform well.
+In addition, even the largest step size used satisfies the convergence criterion\cite{blanes-pr470} of the Magnus Expansion, which is $\int_{t}^{t+\delta t} \left \|H(\tau)\right\|_2 d\tau < \pi \hbar$, in all four cases.
+Larger stepsizes are not shown because the data begins to lose its linearity, indicating a loss of convergence.
+However, the results still have reasonable errors.
+The fact that truncated propagators can perform well despite large step sizes and divergence of the full ME is an interesting feature of ME propagators that can be explained quantitatively via error bounds. \cite{hochbruck-sjna41}

-Figure \ref{fig:errors} shows the errors calculated for our three fourth order expressions and the sixth order expression, and two fourth order expressions and sixth order expression by Blanes {\it et al.}\cite{blanes-bnm40} and a fourth order expression by Iserles {\it et al.}.\cite{Iserles-ptmpes357} Dots represent actual data of calculation and lines were drawn as guide.
-All the data exhibit expected scaling behavior with respect to the size of the time step, $\delta t$.
+Figure \ref{fig:errors} shows the errors calculated for our three fourth order expressions and the sixth order expression, and two fourth order expressions and sixth order expression by Blanes {\it et al.}\cite{blanes-bnm40} and a fourth order expression by Iserles {\it et al.}.\cite{Iserles-ptmpes357} Markers represent actual data of calculation and lines were drawn as guide.
+All the data exhibit expected scaling behavior with respect to the time step $\delta t$.
+To discuss the relative efficiency of different algorithms, we also calculated average computing times in Table \ref{table:run_times}.
+The timing at the largest time step is sufficient to give the general performance in all cases because of the linear scaling of ME with the number of time steps.